iangalvez/jcheno21.github.io/lecture4.md

   cin >> choice;
   switch (choice) // Use the keyword 'switch'
   {
-    case 1: // 'case' is another keyword cout << "Do thing A" << endl;
+    case 1: // Notice the integer that choice is equal to proceeds 'case' cout << "Do thing A" << endl;
       break;
     case 2: